thejerrycheng/RL_project/README.md

 - `environment_with_noise.py`: This script modifies the Cart-Pole environment to introduce noise in its sensors, simulating inaccuracies in position, velocity, pole angle, and angular velocity.

+- `environment_with_noise_variations.py`: This script provides different variations of the Cart-Pole environment with varying types of noise distributions models and biases.

 ## How to Run

 ### Training Q-Learning Agent